oci-landing-zones/oci-cis-landingzone-quickstart/README.md

  This repository encloses two deliverables:

 - A reference implementation written in Terraform HCL (Hashicorp Language) that provisions fully functional resources in an OCI tenancy.
 - A Python script that performs compliance checks for most of the CIS OCI Foundations Benchmark recommendations.
+The script is completely independent of the Terraform code and can be used against any existing tenancy.

  ## Architecture
  The Terraform code deploys a standard three-tier network architecture within a single Virtual Cloud Network (VCN).
 The three tiers are divided into: